Sign In/Up with USCGAUX

 The Cybersecurity Directorate will deliver cybersecurity services to proactively protect Coast Guard Auxiliary information technology assets and services; respond to cybersecurity incidents; deliver cybersecurity awareness products and educational information to Auxiliarists for the protection of Auxiliary personnel, assets, and missions; and partner with U.S. Coast Guard and Coast Guard Cyber Command to plan, staff, and execute cybersecurity augmentation support to the Coast Guard and Marine Transportation System.

-• Cybersecurity Policy & Compliance: DVC-YC Lenny Davis
+• Cybersecurity Policy & Compliance: DVC-YC Alex Ramos

 Director (DIR-Y)